Kornimate/medical-topic-modeling/README.md

 - `intervention_browse_module` — anchor + feature.
 - `conditions` — raw condition strings, normalization + anchor backfill.
 - `interventions` — raw intervention strings, normalization + anchor backfill.
 > We rely on the columns above.
-Other metadata features are **not** central to our analysis and therefore omitted from the procedure.
+Other metadata features are **not** esential to our analysis and therefore omitted from the procedure.

 ### **Data Handling**